 The southern portion of the RSAs encompass the relatively flat, heavily populated San Fernando Valley.
 South of the San Gabriel Mountain foothills, historical and ongoing industrial and manufacturing operations have resulted in a variety of contaminant releases in numerous locations in the cities of Los Angeles and Burbank.
-Most notably, this area encompasses a portion of the San Fernando Valley Superfund Site, where substantial volatile organic compound contamination has been detected in groundwater.
-Some contaminants can be traced to industries operating in the area as long ago as the 1940s.
-Many facilities associated with these uses could pose hazardous materials or hazardous waste risks.
+Most notably, this area encompasses a portion of the San Fernando Valley Superfund Site shown on Figure 3.10-A-19 in Appendix 3.10-A of this EIR/EIS, where substantial volatile organic compound contamination has been detected in groundwater.
+The majority of the groundwater contamination is associated with releases from aerospace facilities that operated in the Burbank vicinity since the 1920s.
+Many facilities associated with these uses and other industrial uses could pose hazardous materials or hazardous waste risks.
+Additional assessment of the San Fernando Valley Superfund Site Area 1, through which a section of the project would traverse, is presented in Section 3.10.5.3.